canonical/mongo-single-kernel-library/CONTRIBUTING.md

 This repository comes with a sensible [pre-commit](https://github.com/pre-commit/pre-commit) hook configuration.
 Please install it with `pre-commit install` as this will be checked in the CI anyway.

+### Development guidelines

+We try to create each object at most once, at the highest level it's used:
+We reduce the cost of object creation, and we also ensure that any variable modification is kept and accessible from everywhere: For example the Container object is created in the operator and then passed down to all workload objects.

 ## Canonical Contributor Agreement

 Canonical welcomes contributions to the Mongo Charms Single Kernel Library.